jsakamoto/nupkg-selenium-webdriver-geckodriver/README.md

 </Project>
 ```

-You can also define `PublishGeckoDriver` property from command line `-p` option for `dotnet publish` command.
+You can also define `PublishGeckoDriver` property from the command line `-p` option for `dotnet publish` command.

 ```shell
 > dotnet publish -p:PublishGeckoDriver=true